-- 4. Attach an adequate lifting/supporting device to the lift cylinder. - 5.
-Remove the capscrews, washers, and end plate securing the upper lift cylinder shaft to the side of the attachment fitting on the boom.
-Loosen the set screws on the opposite side. - 6.
-Remove the capscrews, lock washers, flat washers, and end plate securing the lift cylinder lower pivot shaft to the turntable. - 7.
-Remove the upper lift cylinder shaft, spacers, and shims, noting position of each.
+- 3. Ensure the boom is fully supported by placing blocking or cribbing under the boom.
+Rest the boom on the blocking or cribbing. - NOTE: Refer to Figure 4-101 for removal and installation of lift cylinder. - 4.
+Attach an adequate lifting/supporting device to the lift cylinder. - 5.
+Remove the two capscrews and washers, and the stop plate securing the lift cylinder upper pivot shaft to the boom. - 6.
+Remove the capscrew and locknut securing the lift cylinder lower pivot shaft to the turntable. - 7.
+Remove the upper pivot shaft and any attached shims.
 Activate the hydraulic system and retract the lift cylinder enough to clear the upper attach point. - 8.
 Tag and disconnect all the hydraulic lines to the cylinder.
-Cap or plug all openings with high pressure fittings. - Remove the lower lift cylinder shaft and spacers, noting position of each.
+Cap or plug all openings with high pressure fittings.

-10. Move the lift cylinder to a clean work area.
+- 9. Pull the lower lift cylinder pivot shaft out far enough to remove the cylinder. - 10.
+Move the lift cylinder to a clean work area.